Robert O'Reilly: Theatre

 O'Reilly has appeared on Broadway in the revival of The Tavern, and also appeared off-Broadway in The Promise and at Carnegie Hall in / by Nam June Paik.
 He is currently associated with the Colony Theatre Company as an actor and director.
 He first became involved with the theatre company about a year after its founding.
 Amongst these was Getting Out by Marsha Norman, for which he was awarded a Drama-Logue Award and nominated for an award by the Los Angeles Drama Critics' Circle in 1981.
-He directed Generations by Dennis Clontz, which was runner up to the American Theatre Critics’ Association award for best new play outside of New York.
+He directed Generations by Dennis Clontz, which was runner up to the American Theatre Critics' Association award for best new play outside of New York.

+Filmography

 Personal life

 O'Reilly's wife Judy gave birth to triplet sons Jack, Michael and Joseph in 1997.
 The family reside in Burbank, California.
 O'Reilly's hobbies include golf and baseball.